 Commercial Street, Bangalore – Skilled Manpower

-There is a lane off the commercial street called Laxman Mudaliar Street.
+There is a lane off the main street called Laxman Mudaliar Street.

 Which is full of tailors, who promise to stitch anything for you within an hour.
 They all operate from small shops.
 But do a wonderful job of stitching and that too at the fraction of price, compared to their savvy counterparts in boutiques in upmarket areas.
 They more or less stick to the time they give you, more often than not you need no re-work.
 But there are no facilities for you to do a trial as they do not have any mirrors or even proper space for you to change and try the clothes.
 You can get all kinds of embroideries done for your attire.
 Just give them the pattern or choose from the patterns that are available with them.

 There are cloth shops that sell dress materials.
 Plain fabric or just about anything that you may need and at far less price than the street that leads you to this street.
 You must get some of your clothes stitched here and explore this area.

 Then there is Jewelers street, where you get amazing silverware and jewelry.
 You get almost anything available in silver here.
 You can get any of your old ones repaired, polished, amended or simply replaced.
 And you can get your jewelry made to order as per your design.
 Besides this, you also get other silver items like utensils, pens, and a lot of other interesting things that you can use as gift items.
 If you go further down the street, after a few crosses, you would get small shops.
 Almost on the roadside, where you can even get your imitation jewelry repaired, and that too at a very small cost.